italia/Satosa-Saml2Spid/README.pyFF.md

 /role/idp.json
 /role/sp.json

-# same as the previous but as unified metadata (XML format naturally)
+# same as the previous but in XML format
 /role/sp.xml
 /role/idp.xml
 ````